olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     <registry>/<repository>:<tag>
     ```

     Thus, *myappimage* is actually the name of a repository of images, distinguished from each other by tags.
-In this case the tag is marking the version of our app, so that we can exactly define which version to pull and run.
+In this case, the tag is marking the version of our app, so that we can exactly define which version to pull and run.
 You will recognize the hierarchy of registry/repository/tag in one of the next steps, after we pushed to the registry.

 1. Now we can finally push: